 Caring about the interests of the communities and people we serve is encapsulated in our "People-Oriented" core corporate value guiding our business and day-to-day operation.
-The Group and our employees are dedicated to working hand-in-hand with local communities in a variety of initiatives, ranging from job creation to youth education and disaster relief.
+The Group and our employees are dedicated to working hand-in-hand with local communities in a variety of initiatives, ranging from job creation to focus on and protection of the social vulnerable groups.